Application for a Grant—Individual

 the postsecondary institution or not-for-profit organization:

-Many modules in your application will require that you attach a document.
-The process for attaching a document is the same for all modules:
+Many modules in your application will require that you attach or upload a PDF document.

 You must follow the specified requirements for margins and font size (12-point Times New Roman) or your application will be rendered ineligible.

 Scan the document and save it as a PDF file (.pdf extension), locate it on your computer by clicking “Browse,” and attach it to the application by clicking “Attach.”
 An error message will appear if the file you are trying to attach does not meet the required specifications for page length and page size.
 Once you have successfully attached the electronic file, we recommend you click “View attached file” to ensure you have the proper file.

 Provide a short, descriptive title for your proposal in non-technical terms.
 Restrict the use of acronyms (e.g., DNA, NATO, NAFTA).
 Use upper case for only the first word of the title, proper nouns and acronyms.
 Your application title will automatically be included in the Activity Details screen.